This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Cruelty-Free Policies

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
-This ensures no animal testing was performed by the brand itself, its suppliers, and by any third parties, including when required by law.
+This ensures no animal testing was performed by the brand itself, its suppliers, or by any third parties, including when required by law.

 See below for our complete cruelty-free checklist.
 Since Laneige already does not meet the last two, we cannot classify the brand as being cruelty-free.